mivoq/speect/docs/source/topics/errdbg_topic.rst

 ============================

-The error handling mechanism works on the basis that *all* [#]_ functions are passed a pointer to an error code variable as a function parameter (:c:type:`s_erc`).
+The error handling mechanism works on the basis that *all* [#]_ functions are passed a pointer to an error code variable, :c:type:`s_erc`,  as a function parameter.
 If an error occurred during function execution, then the function can set an appropriate error code in this pointer.
+This of course requires us to *check everything everywhere*.
+Basically, this consists in assuming that nearly every function call might fail for some reason.
+This scheme is simple, easy to understand, straightforward to implement and it is transparent, there are no ``setjmp``/``longjmp`` type macros that might hide implementation detail and make debugging a nightmare.
+It doesn't require runtime support, is highly portable, and supports multiple-threads by requiring only the most basic synchronisation primitives in most code.
+However, it demands discipline and commitment to check all function calls when writing, and maintaining code.

 .. code-block:: c